Algorithmic Stability in Fair Allocation of Indivisible Goods Among Two Agents: Weak-approximate-stability in fair division of indivisible goods

 Given that modified-$\mathcal{M}$ is guaranteed to produce a PMMS allocation, it just remains to show the bound on weak-approximate-stability.
 Note that the algorithm here is not symmetric, and hence we need to consider what happens when each agent misreports.
 However, except for this, the proof of this theorem has a similar flavour to that of Theorem~\ref{thm:rlstability}, in that this too involves a lot of case-by-case analysis.
 Therefore, in the interest of readability, we defer it to Appendix~\ref{app:sec:weak-st}. \end{proof} \fi

-Note that the simple framework presented in Algorithm~\ref{algo:mod} works w.r.t.\ any algorithm $\mathcal{M}$ that is fair, and so one can derive, perhaps better bounds, when considering modified versions of specific algorithms (likes the ones in Section~\ref{sec:existalgo-stable}) that provide a PMMS, EFX, or EF1 guarantee.
-Additionally, it is useful to note that the result above continues to hold even when we consider PO along with fairness since the allocation that is returned in Phase 1 is also PO (this can be seen by observing that in the allocation that is returned in Phase 1, agent 1 has only one good with value greater than $\frac{T}{2}$ and so cannot be made better-off without making agent 2 worse-off).
+Note that the simple framework presented in Algorithm~\ref{algo:mod} can be used with respect to any algorithm $\mathcal{M}$ that is fair and efficient, and so one can derive, perhaps better bounds, when considering modified versions of specific algorithms (likes the ones in Section~\ref{sec:existalgo-stable}) that provide a PMMS, EFX, or EF1 guarantee.
 Therefore, although the overall change that is required to any algorithm is minor, the observation is important if we care about having stabler algorithms, since without this recall that we observed in Section~\ref{sec:existalgo-stable} that all the four previously studied algorithms are $(T-1)$-weakly-approximately-stable even when $\alpha = 4$.